ermiasdagnew/airbnb-clone-project/README.md

 7. Regular Security Audits
 The backend will include periodic vulnerability scans and dependency updates.
 This ensures that security standards are maintained as the project evolves.

+⚙️ CI/CD Pipeline

+The CI/CD (Continuous Integration and Continuous Deployment) pipeline is an essential part of the Airbnb Clone project’s development process.
+It automates the process of building, testing, and deploying the application, ensuring faster and more reliable delivery of updates.
+1. Continuous Integration (CI)
+Every time new code is pushed to the repository, automated workflows are triggered to:
+Run tests and code linting.
+Check for bugs or syntax errors.
+Ensure that new changes do not break existing functionality.
+This helps maintain code quality, consistency, and team collaboration throughout the development process.
+2. Continuous Deployment (CD)
+After successful testing, the application is automatically deployed to a staging or production environment.
+This ensures faster delivery of new features, bug fixes, and updates to users with minimal manual intervention.
+3. Tools Used
+GitHub Actions – For automating testing, builds, and deployment workflows.
+Docker – To containerize the application, ensuring it runs consistently across different environments.
+Heroku / AWS / Render – For hosting and deploying the backend and frontend services.
+PostgreSQL – As the database service used during deployment.
+4. Benefits of CI/CD
+Faster development and deployment cycles.
+Reduced risk of human errors during release.
+Early detection of bugs and security issues.
+Improved collaboration and confidence in the development process.